ECTS

 b) Which metrics for which duality relationships: barycentric positioning.

-c) Interpretation of graphs.
+c) Joint interpretation of graphs.

 d) Guttman effect.
 E) Additional elements.